simonmichael/hledger/doc/relnotes.md

 - Periodic transactions and multi-period reports can now start on any date.
-  To enable this while still maintaining pretty good backward compatibility, hledger now treats inferred dates, and dates where the day is unspecified, as "flexible" (which can be automatically adjusted to interval boundaries), and dates specified to the day as "exact" (which can not).
+  To enable this while still maintaining pretty good backward compatibility, hledger now keeps explicitly specified start dates as they are, but still automatically adjusts inferred start dates to interval boundaries.
-  Eg:
+  This means, eg:

   - A periodic rule like `~ monthly from 2023-01-15` now works as you'd expect instead of raising an error.
 This also improves